lajax/yii2-translate-manager/README.md

     // afterFind & beforeSave:

     /**
-     * @var Returning the ‘name’ attribute on the site’s own language.
+     * @var Returning the 'name' attribute on the site's own language.
      */
     public $name_t;

     /**
-     * @var Returning the ‘description’ attribute on the site’s own language.
+     * @var Returning the 'description' attribute on the site's own language.
      */
     public $description_t;